 The Signature isn’t as bass heavy as it could be, though given the built-in turntable, we understand.
-Too much bass and users could find their records skipping which not sounds bad, but damages the vinyl as well.
-This doesn’t sound lacking in the low end, but though used to speakers with boosted bass may find it lacking.
+Too much bass and users could find their records skipping which not only sounds bad, but damages the vinyl as well.

-There is a nice body to the midrange, and even if the wood doesn’t do anything for the character, it certainly seems like it does.
-Low mid depth is very nice, and the sound as a whole is very well suited to rock music.
+There is a nice body to the midrange, low mid depth is very nice, and the sound as a whole is very well suited to rock music.

 The highs are well represented, never lacking clarity while deftly avoiding going over the top and becoming harsh.
-A rolloff at the upper limits of the highs is present, but didn’t sacrifice detail
+There’s a clear rolloff at the upper limits of the highs.

 All in all, the Electrohome Signature is a very cool piece of kit — we’re just not sure how much it appeals to much of the Sound Guys audience.
 If you’ve got a small apartment or dorm room and you want to play CDs and records without hooking up a full stereo, this is definitely a nice pick, and the look of it ensures that it adds to a room even when its not in use.